epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Tutorials/Keyboard Buttons/!info.md

 <br>

 Remember that at any time, you can hold down {% include console_button.html content="Help" %} and click any button on the keypad to open a help page right on the console.
 (click help again to close the help window)

+## Visual Directory
+Click on a button to be taken to its help page

+{% include linked_console_svg.html %}